The Transformative Partnership Award

 Stage 1 (eligible projects):

-In the following list you can see projects for the 2024 Award that made it through the eligibility check (registration is closed, full list as of 1 September 2023):
+In the following list you can see projects for the 2024 Award that made it through the eligibility check (registration is closed, full list as of 1 September 2023 after reviewing 67 applications in total):

 Appliying Organisation Partnership Project Place/Country/Region